-- Report an accident to local law enforcement if someone has been injured or killed, or there is property damage greater than $500.
+- Report the accident to local law enforcement if someone has been injured or killed, or there is property damage greater than $500.

 - Provide your name, address, license plate number, driver’s license number, and insurance information to the other party or parties, and they should do the same.

-- Provide assistance to any injured parties if you can.
-This means calling an ambulance when necessary.
+- Provide assistance to any injured parties if you can, such as calling an ambulance.

 - A driver hits a parked car and leaves without notice.

 - A driver hits another vehicle, causing injuries and property damage.

 - A driver hits a pedestrian or bicyclist, causing injuries and property damage.
 In fact, one in five pedestrian deaths is attributed to hit-and-run accidents, according to a NHTSA report.

 In all cases, the driver flees the scene without exchanging information with the other driver or victims and with a lawyer’s help, they can be held liable for their negligence.

 Can You Pursue a Lawsuit Against a Hit-and-Run Driver You Cannot Find?